-RESPONSE TO PARAGRAPH 28: EOG admits that it sent Hi-Crush a notice of immediate termination of the Sand Purchase Agreement on June 27, 2020.
-EOG admits that it terminated the Sand Purchase Agreement pursuant to Section 7(b)(iii) and 7(b)(iv) of the Sand Purchase Agreement.
-To the extent the allegations in Paragraph 28 purport to describe EOG's Termination Notice, it states that it speaks for itself, should be read as a whole, and provides only as stated therein.
+RESPONSE TO PARAGRAPH 28: EOG admits that it sent Hi-Crush a notice of immediate termination of the Sand Purchase Agreement on June 27, 2020, a copy of which is attached as Exhibit 3 to the Complaint.
+EOG admits that it terminated the Sand Purchase Agreement pursuant to Section 7(b)(iii) and 7(b)(iv) of the Sand Purchase Agreement and that the Termination Notice includes the language quoted in the second sentence of Paragraph 28.
+EOG further states that the Termination Notice speaks for itself, should be read as a whole, and provides only as stated therein.
 EOG denies all allegations not specifically admitted in this Paragraph.